-Seattle names recipients of $80 million in affordable-housing investments using JumpStart tax revenue
+Seattle names recipients of $80M in affordable-housing investments using JumpStart tax revenue

 Recipients of the funds celebrated the announcement Thursday, praising JumpStart for being accessible to less-experienced community organizations that want to build housing.

-“As a community-based organization stepping up to build affordable housing that meets the needs of our community, obtaining the funds necessary to acquire land to build upon has been a challenge,” former state Rep. Velma Veloria, who works with the Filipino Community Center, said.
+“As a community-based organization stepping up to build affordable housing that meets the needs of our community, obtaining the funds necessary to acquire land to build upon has been a challenge,” said former state Rep. Velma Veloria, who works with the Filipino Community Center.

 “We are thrilled to be one of the first organizations participating in the JumpStart Community Self-Determination Fund, and we’re excited that we can now move forward to secure the land and create housing that will help root the Filipino community in place.”